laurencelundblade/t_cose/README.md

 No deprecated or to-be-deprecated APIs are used.

 There are several different sets of APIs in OpenSSL that can be used to implement ECDSA and hashing.
-The ones choosen are the most official and well-supported, however others might suit particular uses cases better.
+The ones chosen are the most official and well-supported, however others might suit particular uses cases better.
 An older t_cose used some to-be-deprecated APIs and is a more efficient than this one.
 It is unfortunate that these APIs